alterior-mvc/alterior/packages/web-server/README.md

 }
 ```

-Note that wew need to explicitly include the `WebServerModule` here.
+Note that we need to explicitly include the `WebServerModule` here.
 We can also configure that module here if desired:

 ```typescript